LINGo (Language Immersion for Non-Native Girls)

 Students in LINGo1 program will enroll in two courses:

 American Literature and Culture, an English course, explores American culture and literature through challenging but accessible choices of short fiction, drama, novels, and poetry.
 Each student becomes familiar with the terms and methods for literary analysis which aid discussion and enhance comprehension and enjoyment of texts from the various genres.
 Throughout the year, each student is supported as she increases her confidence and proficiency in spoken and written English.
 When a student is ready to move up to the next level of coursework, upon the teacher’s recommendation, entry into the next level of the English program is facilitated.

 International students in the LINGo3, our most supportive and intensive English language instruction, will enroll in American Literature and Culture and Intro to US History (included in LINGo1) and in LINGo2 class described above.
-Additional one-on-one English language tutoring will be arranged for an extra fee either one or two hours per week.
-The tutoring fee is $100 per hour and total cost will be determined by the number of hours required.
-Tutoring fees will be billed monthly on each student's monthly statement.
+Additional one-on-one English language tutoring will be arranged for an extra fee to our LINGo3 students.
+Fees are $75 per hour.

 Participation for all new international students in our English and American Culture Summer Program is strongly encouraged.